Anything Photoshop or Photography

 When Was the Last Time You Saw a Phillips 66 Gas Pump?

 Really loved how this 3 image HDR turned out.
 Who knew you could actually buy old gas pumps!
 They were being sold at the 38th Annual Turkey Run located in the Daytona International Speedway infield last month.
 The three images were stacked using the free Lightroom Photomatix Merge to 32-bit HDR if you own Photomatix HDR Pro.
 My duChemin Maasai Chocolate split tone preset (that I created from settings in David duChemin’s Vision & Voice: Refining Your Vision in Adobe Photoshop Lightroom book) was also applied.
-In Photoshop 2 lil Owls texture 6 was set to Vivid Light at 45% opacity.
+In Photoshop 2 Lil Owls texture 6 (see sidebar for website link) was set to Vivid Light at 45% opacity.
 A Levels Adjustment Layer was added, some clean up done, and French Kiss Glorious Grunge Edging overlay border was added and changed to a dark brown color using a Solid Color Fill Layer clicked to the overlay.
 That was it.

 Loving SeaWorld!